 Between 2008 and 2013, Christian Aid and JDPC Onitsha worked together on Power to the People, a demand-side governance programme in four LGAs in Anambra, funded by the UK Government’s Governance and Transparency Fund (GTF).

-V2P focuses on:
+V2P focused on:

 - Improving the skills, organisation and confidence of marginalised groups, communities and civil society so they can better demand their rights.